 Make a USB Kubuntu flash drive using Windows.
 Kubuntu is a fork of Ubuntu, offered by Canonical Ltd. It utilizes a KDE desktop environment.
 KDE is often preferred over Gnome for its visual appearance and Windows familiar functionality.
-Once finished, your Flash Drive will act as a Live Bootable USB, that could be used in place of the Live CD.
+Once finished, your flash drive will act as a Live Bootable USB, to be used in place of a Live CD.
 A persistent file can optionally be created for saving and restoring changes on subsequent reboots.

 Kubuntu Live Bootable USB

 - Developer: Canonical Ltd.

 - Release Date: Kubuntu was first released on April 8, 2005

 Kubuntu is a Linux distribution based on Ubuntu, which is itself based on Debian.
 What distinguishes it from standard Ubuntu is the default desktop environment.
 While Ubuntu uses the GNOME desktop environment, Kubuntu utilizes the KDE Plasma desktop environment.
 KDE Plasma is known for its visually appealing interface, customization options, and a wide range of features.

 - KDE Plasma Desktop: Utilizes the KDE Plasma desktop environment, offering a modern, feature-rich, and customizable user interface.

 - Ubuntu Based: Inherits the stability and package management system of Ubuntu, which is based on Debian.
 This ensures access to a large repository of software packages.

 - Included Applications: Includes a suite of applications from the KDE project, such as the Dolphin file manager, Konsole terminal emulator, and various other utilities.

 - Software Center: Users can easily install, manage, and update software using the Ubuntu Software Center or the package management tools.